The Best Solution for Over-Wintering Container Plants

 Some tips to give your container plants a bit of an advantage in making it through the winter include:

-- Cluster several containers together and move them to a sheltered spot, such as near the house or a south facing wall.
+- Cluster several containers together and move them to a sheltered spot, such as near the house or south-facing wall.

 - Encircle the containers with chicken wire and fill with leaves or mulch.
 Once the ground freezes, add mulch to the tops of the plants.